Updated: June 14, 2018

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-It’s smart to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
-To avoid an emergency on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it quits working.
+It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+To avoid emergencies on a hot day, many of our customers elect to do a pre-emptive replacement, and replace an old unit before it quits working.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe